 - (a) The Minister may, by giving notice in writing, require the Sponsor to prepare a Remedial Plan. - (b) A Remedial Plan may be required in relation to any aspect of the Sponsor's performance or in relation to the Sponsor's performance generally.
-The Minister will set out in the notice described in paragraph (a) above what the Remedial Plan must contain and when a draft Remedial Plan must be prepared and submitted to the Minister for approval by the Minister. - (c) When the Minister receives a draft Remedial Plan, the Minister may either approve it or require the Sponsor to make amendments and resubmit the draft Remedial Plan to the Minister for approval. - (d) The Sponsor must comply with any Remedial Plan approved by the Minister until such time as the Minister may determine in writing that the Remedial Plan is no longer required. - (e) Failure by the Sponsor to prepare a draft Remedial Plan by the due date or to make satisfactory amendments to a draft Remedial Plan, or to satisfactorily implement a Remedial Plan that the Minister has approved under this clause 24.3, shall entitle the Minister to invoke any other intervention that the Minister considers is appropriate.
+The Minister will set out in the notice described in paragraph (a) above what the Remedial Plan must contain and when a draft Remedial Plan must be prepared and submitted to the Minister for approval by the Minister. - (c) When the Minister receives a Remedial Plan, the Minister may either approve it, require the Sponsor to make amendments and resubmit the Remedial Plan to the Minister for approval, or reject it.

+(d) The Sponsor must comply with any Remedial Plan approved by the Minister until such time as the Minister may determine in writing that the Remedial Plan is no longer required.